- Describe how experiences and activities support a sense of self.

 Watch as these caregivers provide experiences and activities that help children develop a positive sense of self.
 Reflect on the way they respond to challenges children face in their lives, the environment, or the materials, and how these reactions affect infants’ and toddlers’ self-image.
 In addition, pay attention to the suggestions offered on how to provide support to infants’ and toddlers’ in military families.
 How could you do these in your own program?

 Infants and toddlers experience stress as a normal part of development and learning.
 Stress can result from different experiences, positive and negative.
-Within Lesson Two, you watched a clip to learn more about stress, a young child’s brain, and the development of self.
 While you cannot shield all infants and toddlers from stressful experiences, your caring, safe, and predictable relationship with an infant and toddler can help protect them from the effects of stress.
 Consider the following strategies as you support infants and toddlers experiencing stress:

 - Stay close by infants and toddlers, reassure them, and let them know you are watching as they move away and explore.